optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 Thus, in the scenic arts it is known that there is a difference between the left and right halves of the stage: when the curtain rises in the theater, the audience is inclined to look to its left first and to identify with the characters appearing on that side.
 Therefore, among the so-called stage areas the left side (from the audience's viewpoint) is considered stronger.
 In a group of actors, the one farthest left dominates the scene.
 The audience identifies with him and sees the others, from his position, as opponents.
 Likewise the observer experiences a picture as though he were facing its left side.
 He subjectively identifies with the left, and whatever appears there assumes greatest importance.[⁴](#fn-4) Thus, in addition to the natural balance point in the center of the visual scene, an additional center is formed in its left part.

 ## How We Read Texts[⁵](#fn-5)

 When we read, our eyes incessantly make rapid mechanical (i.e., not controlled by consciousness) movements, _saccades_.
 On average, their length is 7-9 letter spaces.
 At this time we do not receive new information.

 The primary function of a saccade is to bring a new region of text into foveal vision (~2° central field of view) for detailed analysis, because reading on the basis of only parafoveal or peripheral information is difficult to impossible.

 Between saccades, our eyes remain relatively motionless for the duration of _fixations_ (about 200 – 300 ms).
 During this period, we recognize the visible part of the text and plan where to make the next jump.

-Whereas a majority of the words in a text are fixated during reading, many words are skipped so that foveal processing of each word is not necessary.

 **Figure 10.
 Typical pattern of eye movements while reading.[¹](#fn-1)**

 <img src="Velichkovskiy_reading.png" style="zoom:80%;" />

 <!-- <img src="https://habrastorage.org/webt/kv/rt/ln/kvrtlnwdjge8ouyfzzaulxu7dyo.jpeg" /> -->

-Letter spaces are the appropriate metric to use, because the number of letters traversed by saccades is relatively invariant when the same text is read at different distances, even though the letter spaces subtend different visual angles.[⁷](#fn-7)

-About 10-15% of the time, readers move their gaze back in the text (_regressions_) in order to re-read what has already been read.
-As the difficulty of the text increases, the duration of fixations and the frequency of regressions increase, and the length of saccades decreases.

-During fixation, we get information from the _perceptual span_.
-The size of this area is relatively small, in the case of alphabetic orthographies (for example, in European languages) it starts from the beginning of the fixed word, but no more than 3-4 letter spaces to the left of the fixation point, and extends to about 14-15 letter spaces to the right of this point (in total 17-19 spaces).

-The _identification span_, that is, the scope required to identify a fixed word, is less than the perceptual span and, as a rule, does not exceed 7-8 letter spaces to the right of the fixation (in total, about 10-12 spaces).

-The availability of the first three letters of a word during the previous commit leads to a decrease in the fixation time on that word.
-Some researches have also shown that the letter information to the right of the fixation can be used to determine whether the next word should be skipped.

-Most of the research suggests that boundary information (conveyed by the spaces between words) is the major determinant used in deciding where to move to next; saccade length is influenced by both the length of the fixated word and the word to the right of fixation.

-Most readers are slowed down (on average by about 30%) by the absence of space information, and experiments demonstrated that _both word identification processes and eye guidance are disrupted by the lack of space information_.

-It was found that, when space information is provided for readers of Thai (who are not used to reading with spaces between words), they read more effectively than normal.
-There are reports that the reading of long German compound words is facilitated by the insertion of spaces, even though this format is ungrammatical and never encountered in normal reading.

-_Thus, it appears safe to conclude that space information is used for guiding the eyes in reading._

-Word-length information may be used not only in determining where to fixate next but also in how parafoveal information is used.
-That is, enough parafoveal letter information may be extracted from short words so that they can be identified and skipped, whereas partial-word information (the first 3 letters) extracted from longer parafoveal words may rarely allow full identification of them but facilitate subsequent foveal processing.

-Word-length information also plays a clear role in where in the word a reader fixates.
-Although there is variability in where the eyes land on a word, _readers tend to make their first fixation on a word about halfway between the beginning and the middle of a word_.

-Word-length information helps to guide the eye toward *the preferred viewing location*, i.e a location between the beginning and the middle of the word.
-When the space indicating the location of word n+1 was visible in the parafovea, the first fixation on that word was closer to the preferred viewing location than when the parafoveal preview did not contain that space information.

-Although the average landing position in a word lies between the beginning and middle of a word, this position varies as a function of the distance from the prior launch site.
-For example, if the distance to a target word is large (8-10 letter spaces), the landing position is shifted to the left.
-Likewise, if the distance is small (2-3 letter spaces), the landing position is shifted to the right.

-The location of the first fixation is between the beginning and the middle of a word for words that are 4-10 letters long (either for the first fixation in a word or when only a single fixation is made).
-However, with longer words, the effect breaks down, and readers tend to fixate near the beginning of the word and then make a second fixation toward the end of the word.

-Informational density (or morphological structure) of the word influences how long the fixations are on each half of the word.
-For example, it was found that if the word was predictable from the first 6 letters (the words were typically about 12 letters), readers generally made a fixation in the first half of the word and then moved their eyes to the next word; if they made a second fixation on the word it tended to be quite short.
-However, if the word could only be identified by knowing what the ending was, readers typically made a short fixation at the beginning followed by a longer fixation on the end of the word.

 **Table 1.
 Approximate Mean Fixation Duration and Saccade Length in Reading, Visual Search, Scene Perception, Music Reading, and Typing**